KlodCripta/Datafetch/README.md

 ## Features

-- Retrieves information about CPU, RAM, GPU, swap, bootloader, init system, filesystem, etc.
+- Retrieves information about CPU and maximum frequency in boost, RAM, GPU, swap, bootloader, init system, filesystem, etc.
-- Identifies the operating system, **Distribution level** (Beginner, Intermediate, Advanced, Expert, Power), architecture, kernel, desktop environment (DE), etc.
+- Identifies the operating system, **Distribution level** (Easy, Intermediate, Advanced, Expert, Power), architecture, kernel, desktop environment (DE), etc.
 - Detects package manager and AUR helper used (only on Arch & Arch-based systems).
 - Information about graphical and audio servers in use.